openprov/templates/README.md

 Whenever there is a template `1.provn`, the folder `1/` at the same level contains examples of bindings.
 Any name can be used for the bindings examples: `example1.json` and `another_example.json` in this instance.
 Both are using the JSON serialisation of bindings.

+All folders and file names must consist of lower cases, digits and special characters(`-` and `_`).
+White spaces are not allowed.
+The purpose of these restrictions is to facilitate the mapping to URLs as discussed in the next section.

 ## 3. Template Expansion Microservice

 For convenience, we will aim to expose templates directly through openprovenance at https://openprovenance.org/templates/